Max9889/trafficAccidents/implementation.md

 ## Software Architecture
-TODO: Describe the major components of your architecture.
-Are any particular architectural styles being used?

 ![Insert your component Diagram here](images/componentDiagram.png)

 ## Bristol Open Data API
-TODO: Document each query to Bristol Open Data

 ![UML Class diagrams representing JSON query results](images/class1.png)
-TODO: Repeat as necessary

 # User guide
 TODO: Explain how each use-case works by providing step-by-step screenshots for each use-case.
 This should be based on a tested scenario.